rickardlindberg/rliterate/rliterate.markdown

 ###### Rendering

 Rendering a workspace means laying out a set of column widgets horizontally.
-Columns are filled withe page body content.
+Columns are filled with page body content.

 Layout has to be called on the parent.
 Otherwise scrollbars don't update appropriately.